MikeHewitt/maas-sdk-nodejs/README.md

 2. Run `npm install` from `samples` directory to install sample app's dependencies

-3. Run `npm install` from `maas-sdk-nodejs` directory to install SDK dependencies
+3. Run `npm install` from `maas-sdk-nodejs` directory to install SDK dependencies.
+Tests can be run with `npm test` inside SDK folder once all dependencies are installed.

 4. Place entire `maas-sdk-nodejs` folder under `samples/node_modules` so the path to SDK looks like `./samples/node_modules/maas-sdk-nodejs`